ilyakurdyukov/spreadtrum_flash/README.md

 ### Instructions

 1. Find the **boot key** for your phone, there can be many different combinations (center, call key, '*', '0', '9'... and even two-key combinations).
 Remove the battery, wait 3-10 seconds (to turn it off completely) and put it back.
-SC6531E devices can boot from USB without a battery.
+SC6530 and SC6531E devices can boot from USB without a battery.
 If you plug your phone into USB, you should see it connect as `1782:4d00` for a very short time (you can find it in `syslog`), then it will go into charging mode, disconnecting from USB.
 If you hold the correct boot key (or keys), the wait time before going into charge mode will be much longer and will be visible in the `lsusb` output.

 * For SC6531DA you must hold the **boot key** while inserting the battery.
 You can connect the USB cable before or after that, no need to hold the **boot key** while connecting the cable.